cbonnie-fun/glossary-builder/README.md

 - `--format, -f`: Output format - markdown, json, html, plain, or table (default: markdown)
 - `--estimate-cost`: Show estimated API costs before processing
 - `--no-progress`: Disable progress indicators

-## How It Works

-1. **Document Analysis**: The tool reads your technical documentation
-2. **Intelligent Extraction**: Claude AI analyzes the content and identifies terms that might be unfamiliar to your target audience
-3. **Contextual Definitions**: For each term, Claude generates:
-   - A clear, concise definition appropriate for the expertise level
-   - Context-specific notes about how the term is used in your document
-   - Links to official documentation when available
-4. **Smart Limiting**: Automatically limits to 8 most important terms to maintain focus and readability

 ## Example Output